mschuchard/jenkins-devops-libs/docs/Terraform.md

 ```

 ### terraform.test()
-Uses Terraform to execute experimental automated integration testing of shared modules. **This method usage will correlate to a recent version of Terraform as this subcommand changes greatly between versions.**
+Uses Terraform to execute experimental automated integration testing of shared modules.
+The test output is also returned as a String (mostly useful with `json: true`). **This method usage will correlate to a recent version of Terraform as this subcommand changes greatly between versions.**

 ```groovy
 terraform.test(